michael430/Unity-MeshToText/README.md

 Check out the unity default cube primitive mesh to a csharp file [here](https://github.com/michael430/Unity_MeshToText/blob/master/Assets/BakedMeshData.cs).
 (You can apply any custom mesh to Mesh Filter component to write as a file.)

-Include example script to load the mesh from text file back to the scene.
+Include example script to load the mesh from text file back to the scene in runtime.

 ![Unity MeshToText Screen Shot](./Unity MeshToText Screen Shot.jpg)